HL7/US-Core/source/pages/_includes/us-core-provenance-intro.md

 1.  an author responsible for the update
 1.  the author organization responsible for the information
-1.  the transmitter device that provided the information
+1.  the transmitter that provided the information
-1.  if the transmitter device is provided, the transmitter organization responsible for the transmission is also required.
+1.  the transmitter organization responsible for the transmission (if the transmitter is a device the transmitter organization must also be valued).

 **Profile specific implementation guidance:**